danfmaia/mcp-server/README.md

 **Important Notes for Integration:**

-- **Absolute Paths:** You MUST replace the placeholder paths in the `"command"` and `"args"` fields with the correct, absolute paths specific to your system.
+-   **Absolute Paths:** You MUST replace `/absolute/path/to/mcp_server` with the correct, absolute path to this project's directory on your system.
-- **`uv` Location:** The `uv` executable must be accessible via the specified path.
-It's often found in the virtual environment of the main project where you installed global tools (`/path/to/your/project/.venv/bin/uv`).
-Run `which uv` in your activated project environment if unsure.
+-   **Virtual Environment:** This configuration assumes you have run `make install-dev` first to create the `.venv` and install dependencies within this project directory.
-- **Working Directory:** This configuration runs the server with its working directory set to `tools/mcp_server`.
-Therefore, when invoking the tool (e.g., `@Local Link Checker`), the `file_path` argument must be **relative to the `tools/mcp_server` directory**, not the project root.
-For example, to check `tools/mcp_server/test_links.md`, use `file_path: test_links.md`.
+-   **Working Directory & File Paths:** When run via `python -m`, the server's working directory is typically the project root (`/absolute/path/to/mcp_server`).
+Therefore, when invoking the tool (e.g., `@Local Link Checker`), the `file_path` argument should be relative to this project root (e.g., `file_path: test_links.md` for a file at the root) or an absolute path.
 -   **Restart Cursor:** After adding or modifying `~/.cursor/mcp.json`, you must restart Cursor for the changes to take effect.

-_Previous attempts using simpler commands or shell wrappers failed due to issues with Cursor's process execution environment on Linux.
-The direct `uv run` approach with absolute paths is the configuration proven to work._
+_Previous integration attempts using different methods (like `uv run` or shell wrappers) failed due to issues with Cursor's process execution environment on Linux.
+The direct `python -m` approach using the project's own virtual environment is the configuration proven to work._

 ## Adding New Tools